 I ask myself, do I want to take my muddy shoes off, go back into the house, use the bathroom, then put my muddy shoes back on and come back out here again?
 No, I don’t.

-I live in a semi-rural area, so I walked over to a wooded section of my back yard, found a hidden spot, whipped it out and let it fly.
+I live in a semi-rural area, so I walked over to a wooded section of my back yard, found a hidden spot and let it fly.

 The urine stream that came out was totally horizontal – like a fire hose going straight out before falling back to earth way out there.
 In the house, you kind of have to aim to hit the toilet, so you’ve got to control your stream and not spray all over the place.
 But outside, there’s no such restriction or problem, so you just let it all out – you let it come out full force and man does it go !
 Never saw that kind of action before – I mean not even as a kid to my memory.
 A full stream of water shooting straight out and then in 10 seconds, I’m done.
 The tank is empty.
 Back to work.